avirzin/subacquirers_brazil/README.md

 | True      | False       |They started from the beginning being regular subacquirer, so they already had significant volume.
 We will call the **old** ones|
 | True   | True        |We can call them **evolved** subacquirers that started being receivers and the increased their value until convert to regular subacquirers|

-According to the classification and to the generated outputs we have the following scenarios
+According to the classification and to the generated outputs we have the following scenarios:

 **CIP (and other registrars) subacquirers by type**